Rule 1: Include BerriesGet the Recipe: Berry Patchwork Tart

-- Stay with the traditional and bake a blueberry, cranberry, or strawberry-rhubarb pie.
+- Stay with the traditional and bake a blueberry, cranberry, or strawberry-rhubarb red, white, and blue pie.

 - Top cupcakes or cake with halved strawberries and a sprinkling of blueberries.